What’s new at Marketo?

 For example, the Customer Engagement engine is a very innovative capability that made sophisticated lead nurturing simple, and that’s obviously aimed at the middle of the funnel.
 We have some interesting enhancements that you’ll see in the next few months that are focused at the middle and bottom of the funnel.
 But yes, the most recent innovations have been aimed at the top mainly – our SEO functionality and our Real-Time Personalization product.

-Can you provide an update on integration of Insightera?
+Can you provide an update on the integration of Insightera?

 It has been seamlessly integrated.
 It is not on its own island.
 It looks and feels and works like a seamless part of the Engagement Marketing Platform, because it is.
 When Marketo integrates new technology, we don’t want an integration where data is simply being exchanged on the backend.
 We demand better, because we know our customers will as well.